codexperfect/xtc/help/docs/tutorials/guzzle-profile.md

 }
 ```

-`Config::getXtcProfile()` returns an instance of `AbstractXtcRequest` as it is a very high level helper function.
+`Config::getXtcRequestFromProfile()` returns an instance of `AbstractXtcRequest` as it is a very high level helper function.
 When getting a Guzzle profile,
 we expect the built Client to be using Guzzle - see `\Drupal\xtcguzzle\XtendedContent\Serve\XtcRequest\AbstractGuzzleXtcRequest`:

 ```php